kmadac/kmadac.github.io/_posts/2013-07-17-18-Regenerate-net-udev-rules-in-ubuntu-12.04.md

 In Ubuntu and probably in Debian as well, there is a script `/lib/udev/write_net_rules` which takes care of generating records to file `70-persistent-net.rules`.
 This script does not accept arguments.
-You have to set environment variables to pass data for the script.
+You have to set environment variables to pass data to the script.

 Two important variables are `$INTERFACE` and `$MATCHADDR` Lets say you want to generate udev rule for eth1.
-First step is to find out mac address which will go to $MATCHADDR variable.
+First step is to find out mac address which will go to `$MATCHADDR` variable.
+Set name of interface to `$INTERFACE` and MAC address of interface to `$MATCHADDR`.

     export INTERFACE=eth1
     export MATCHADDR=`ip addr show $INTERFACE | grep ether | awk '{print $2}'`